-Awnings installed on your recreational vehicle are optional and may have been added by your Dealer.
-Proper use, care, and maintenance procedures for awnings are included in the literature provided with the awning, proper cleaning and removal of water, debris, snow and/or ice - refer to the owner's manual from the awning manufacturer.
+Awnings installed on your vehicle are optional and may have been added by your dealer.
+Proper use, care, and maintenance procedures for awnings are included in the literature provided with the awning.

 WARNING: SOME AWNINGS CONTAIN PINCH POINTS, WHICH IF USED IMPROPERLY CAN CAUSE INJURY.
 PLEASE READ AND UNDERSTAND ALL OPERATOR INSTRUCTIONS INCLUDED WITH YOUR AWNING(S).